Men arrested over 'deadly weapon haul'

-Men arrested over AR-15 'deadly weapon haul'
+Men arrested over AR-15 type 'deadly weapon haul'

 Two men have been arrested over an attempt to import a "deadly haul of firearms" similar to those used in mass shootings in the United States.

-The weapons, including two AR-15 assault rifles and four handguns, were found by Border Force officers at Dover in April, hidden in the floor of a van.
+The weapons, including two AR-15 type assault rifles and four handguns, were found by Border Force officers at Dover in April, hidden in the floor of a van.

-That type of rifle was used in recent shootings at a Florida school and music festival in Las Vegas.
+That kind of rifle was used in recent shootings at a Florida school and music festival in Las Vegas.

 The men, from Essex, were held on suspicion of importation offences.